SvenMichaelKlose/tunix/src/tunix/README.md

 # System calls

-System calls are performed via calls to OPEN on device #31.
-The first letter of the file name denotes the command group, the second the command in that group.
+System calls are performed via opening a file on device #31.
+The first character of the filename denotes the command group, the second the command in that group.
 Argument bytes may follow.
 Downcase letters in the examples are placeholders for argument bytes.